Plymouth Colony: Growth of Plymouth

 In September 1623, another ship arrived carrying settlers destined to refound the failed colony at Weymouth, and they stayed temporarily in Plymouth.
-In March 1624, a ship arrived bearing a few additional settlers and the first cattle.
-A 1627 division of cattle lists 156 colonists divided into twelve lots of thirteen colonists each.
-Another ship arrived in August 1629, also named the Mayflower, with 35 additional members of the Leiden congregation.
+In March 1624, a ship arrived bearing some additional settlers and the first cattle.
+A 1627 apportionment of cattle lists 156 colonists divided into 12 lots of 13 colonists each.
+Another ship arrived in August 1629, also named Mayflower, with 35 additional members of the Leiden congregation.
 Ships arrived throughout the period between 1629 and 1630 carrying new settlers, though the exact number is unknown; contemporaneous documents indicate that the colony had almost 300 people by January 1630.
 In 1643, the colony had an estimated 600 males fit for military service, implying a total population of about 2,000.
 The estimated total population of Plymouth County was 3,055 by 1690, on the eve of the colony's merger with Massachusetts Bay.
 It is estimated that the entire population of the colony at the point of its dissolution was around 7,000.
-For comparison, it is estimated that more than 20,000 settlers had arrived in Massachusetts Bay Colony between 1630 and 1640 (a period known as the Great Migration), and the population of all New England was estimated to be about 60,000 by 1678.
+For comparison, more than 20,000 settlers had arrived in the neighboring Massachusetts Bay Colony between 1630 and 1640 (the Great Migration), and the colonial population of all New England was estimated to be about 60,000 by 1678.
 Plymouth was the first colony in the region, but it was much smaller than Massachusetts Bay Colony by the time that they merged.

 Military history

 Myles Standish

 Myles Standish was the military leader of Plymouth Colony from the beginning.
 He was officially designated as the captain of the colony's militia in February 1621, shortly after the arrival of the Mayflower in December 1620.
 He organized and led the first party from the Mayflower to set foot in New England, an exploratory expedition of Cape Cod upon arrival in Provincetown Harbor.
-He also led the third expedition, during which Standish fired the first recorded shot by the Pilgrim settlers in an event known as the First Encounter.
+He also led the third expedition, during which Standish fired the first recorded shot by the Pilgrim settlers in the event known as the First Encounter.
 Standish had training in military engineering from the University of Leiden, and it was he who decided the defensive layout of the settlement when they finally arrived at Plymouth.
 He also organized the able-bodied men into military orders in February of the first winter.
 During the second winter, he helped design and organize the construction of a large palisade wall surrounding the settlement.
-Standish led two early military raids on Indian villages: the raid to find and punish Corbitant for his attempted coup, and the killing at Wessagussett called "Standish's raid".
-The former had the desired effect of gaining the respect of the local Indians; the latter only served to frighten and scatter them, resulting in loss of trade and income.
+Standish led two early military raids on Indigenous villages: the raid to find and punish Corbitant for his attempted coup, and the killing at Wessagussett called "Standish's raid."
+The former had the desired effect of gaining the respect of the local natives; the latter only served to frighten and scatter them, resulting in loss of trade and income.